List of content you will read in this article:

 New Altcoins (i.e., alternative digital currency to Bitcoin) spring up almost every day but few of them are created by multi-billion-dollar corporations with shady digital privacy practices and cybersecurity scandals.
 That brings us to Diem, formerly known as Libra.

-What is Libra?
+What is Diem (Libra)?

-Libra, or what’s commonly known these days as ‘Facebook money’ or ‘Zuckerberg money’ is a new cryptocurrency which will be launched in the first half of 2020.
-There’s a lot of controversy regarding the new cryptocurrency due to Facebook's infamous reputation.
-Nevertheless, we will focus on what exactly is Libra and the motive behind the new digital currency.
+Diem (Libra), or what’s commonly known these days as ‘Facebook money’ or ‘Zuckerberg money’ is a new cryptocurrency that was supposed to launch in the first half of 2020.
+There is a lot of controversy regarding the new cryptocurrency due to Facebook's infamous reputation.
+Nevertheless, we will focus on what exactly is Diem and the motive behind the new digital currency.

-What’s special about Libra is that it’s built on a native blockchain which makes it secure.
+It is built on a native blockchain which makes it secure.
 It is also backed by a reserve of several major currencies meant to mitigate the impact of price volatility.
-This is known as the Libra reserve and is made up of the most stable international currencies like the Euro, US Dollar, British Pound, Swiss Franc, and the Japanese Yen.
+This is known as the Diem reserve and is made up of the most stable international currencies like the Euro, US Dollar, British Pound, Swiss Franc, and the Japanese Yen.

 Okay!
-So Libra sounds good, but how is all this possible?
+So, Diem sounds good, but how is all this possible?
 Will our data be misused by Facebook as it was in the past?
-For starters Facebook won’t have full control over Libra but instead will get a single vote like the other founding members of the Libra Association.
-There are 28 founding members so far including Facebook (of course), Visa, Master Card, Uber, Spotify, Lyft and Vodafone, which have invested at least $10 million to join, gain one vote in the Libra Association council and be entitled to a share (proportionate to their investment) of the interest earned on the Diem reserve.
+For starters, Facebook will not have full control over Libra but instead will get a single vote like the other founding members of the Diem Association.
+There are 28 founding members so far including Facebook (of course), Visa, Master Card, Uber, Spotify, Lyft, and Vodafone.
+Each member invested at least $10 million to join, gain one vote in the Diem Association council, and be entitled to a share (proportionate to their investment) of the interest earned on the Diem reserve.